prebid/Prebid.js/dev-docs/add-a-prebid-server-adapter.md

 # Add a Bidder Adapter to Prebid Server
 {:.no_toc}

+{: .alert.alert-danger :}
+These instructions are out of date with the latest versions of Prebid Server.
+New bidder submissions must follow the steps documented in [Adding a New Bidder](https://github.com/prebid/prebid-server/blob/master/docs/developers/add-new-bidder.md).
+Unfortunately Prebid.js will not be able to use bidders submitted using the above process until we update the `prebidServerBidAdapter`.
+We estimate that this will happen by the end of January 2017.
+If you need live server-side support before then, you can also follow the steps described on this page.
+After the `prebidServerBidAdapter` has been updated, we'll stop accepting legacy adapter PRs completely.
+At that point this page's instructions will be deleted or replaced.

 This page describes how to write the code for a bidder adapter that integrates with [Prebid Server]({{site.baseurl}}/dev-docs/get-started-with-prebid-server.html).

 * TOC